 Individuals with ID commonly experience stigmatization, discrimination, and health inequalities across cultures (Allison & Strydom, 2009).
 This may influence families’ willingness or desire to seek or accept services.

 Careful consideration of language history (e.g., quality and duration of exposure to different languages) and linguistic abilities in all languages is necessary in the evaluation, particularly when working with individuals who are multilingual.
-See ASHA’s Practice Portal pages on Bilingual Service Delivery, Cultural Competence, and Collaborating With Interpreters, Transliterators, and Translators for additional information.
+See ASHA’s Practice Portal pages on Bilingual Service Delivery, Cultural Responsiveness, and Collaborating With Interpreters, Transliterators, and Translators for additional information.

 Assessment prompts and treatment materials are reviewed for relevance for each individual.
 Images, symbols, and depicted scenes are not universally meaningful or appropriate.
 For example, evaluators determine if failure to recognize a photo of a party reflects word retrieval challenges or is due to an unfamiliar representation of a “party” to an individual.
 SLPs are also mindful of gender presentations.
 Questions pertaining to gender and pronoun use must be relevant to that individual and their familial structures.
 SLPs ensure that symbols used with individuals who require AAC reflect the cultural and linguistic identity of the individual and are in line with the individual’s preference.